Seasonably chilly weather, with a mix of sun and clouds

 Chillier air will filter into the state in the wake of an Alberta clipper storm that passed north of the region, dragging a cold front through the state.
-Clouds will move in and out, but the air is dry and only northern Ohio is expected to see a few scattered snow showers.
-Temperatures will 10 degrees colder than Wednesday, after readings soared into the 40s.
-Highs Thursday will be in the seasonable mid- to upper 30s.
+Clouds will move in and out midday, but the air is dry and only northern Ohio is expected to see a few scattered snow showers.
+Temperatures will average 10 degrees colder than Wednesday, after readings soared into the 40s.
+Highs Thursday afternoon will be in the seasonable mid- to upper 30s in central Ohio and low to mid-40s across the southern part of the state.

 Temperatures will only fall a little this evening into the upper 20s under partly cloudy skies, then level off as winds increase from the west ahead of a stronger clipper system that cross the Great Lakes Friday.
 After initially providing a quick warm-up and rain showers in the afternoon, with highs in the 40s, a surge of significantly colder air this weekend, along with scattered flurries by Saturday morning.